Difficulty-Controllable Cloze Question Distractor Generation: Experiments

 Experiments are conducted on the CLOTH dataset~\cite{xie-2018-large}, which is available for non-commercial research purposes only.
 This dataset consists of 7,131 unmasked passages and 99,433 cloze questions that are derived from middle and high school English exams in China, and covers a diverse range of topics and difficulty levels.
 Each passage contains multiple blanks for completion and is split into 5,513 passages for training, 805 for validation, and 813 for testing.

 \paragraph{Two-Way Candidate Generation} To augment the CLOTH dataset, we train Gemma 2 9B~\cite{gemmateam-2024-gemma2} for both the distractor and answer generators.
-To prevent data leakage, we employed 5-fold training and generated candidates only for questions excluded from the training set.
+To prevent data leakage, we applied 5-fold cross-validation.
+For each iteration, the model was trained on four folds and performed inference exclusively on the remaining held-out fold.
+This cycle was repeated five times to augment the entire dataset without any overlap between training and generation data.
 To enhance the robustness of the answer generator during information restriction, 50\% of the passages were randomly modified during training by removing words at varying rates between 0\% and 100\%.
 We used deletion ratios of [0.1, 0.2, 0.4] to create distractors of varying difficulty.
 Additionally, words surrounding the blank were preserved to avoid generating trivially easy distractors.
 Training was done with two NVIDIA A100-80GB GPUs, with a global batch size of 16 and a learning rate of 5e-6.

 \paragraph{Candidate Filtering}